 - Cognitive demands include comparing, copying, computing, compiling, analyzing, coordinating, synthesizing, negotiating, communicating, instructing, and interpersonal skills.

-- Occasionally moves, positions, and transports office supplies, books, and equipment, up to 20 lbs.
+- Occasionally moves, positions, and transports classroom and laboratory equipment, up to 10 lbs.

 Reasonable Accommodation Statement